 Here are 12 panels showing the life of St Anthony the Abbot, or the Great -- withdrawing into the Egyptian desert, a few miracles, meeting Paul the Hermit of Thebes, breaking the miraculous bread with him and mourning his death; undergoing the famous Temptations (another lady showing off her knee) and facing up to the demons, then dying (in the last panel, which carries the inscription noting Bonifacio Della Torre's commission in 1472).

-The far end of the church carries some events of the early life of Jesus, most notably here the engagement of Mary and Joseph, the birth of Jesus (which Joseph sitting outside enjoying some soup) . . .
+The far end of the church carries some events of the early life of Jesus, most notably here the engagement of Mary and Joseph, the birth of Jesus (with Joseph sitting outside enjoying some soup) . . .

 . . . the slaughter of the innocents, and the flight to Egypt.
 The Dame Coronata and the Lazarus the leper are solitary figures to fit round the door, the space for which had been opened before the frescoes were begun.

 He's identified as Lazarus because medieval lepers were required to carry the clacker with them to warn people to keep their distance.
-He's been identified by some as St Rocco, the patron saint of plague victims who had an enormous cult in northern Italy following the Plague of 1348 and especially in the 15th century, but he's always pictured showing off the bubo on his leg and with his faithful dog bringing him bread.
+He's been identified by some as St Rocco, the patron saint of plague victims who had an enormous cult in northern Italy following the Plague of 1348 and especially in the 15th century, but Rocco's always pictured showing off the bubo on his leg and with his faithful dog bringing him bread.

 The northeast wall is entirely taken up with the events of Christ's crucifixion, etc. It's been badly marred in places by water damage, but we didn't follow our guide's explanation of how and when that happened.
 The name Napoleon even slipped in there somewhere.
 Bastia suffered badly from the Tanaro flood of 1994, but it was evidently not that one.